ShoweryCellar34/Phantom-Renderer/README.md

 ## How to build \(CMake required\)

-### MSVC warning
-The example executables resources may not properly copy to binary directory when using msvc, this will not break the library.

 ### [CMake](https://cmake.org/)
 1. Move into the cloned directory `cd Phantom-Renderer`.
 2. Make the build directory `mkdir build` and move into it `cd build`.